Managing conventional waste

 The Laboratory has a centralised waste management system that handles all conventional waste collection and transportation for safe and appropriate disposal.
 Hazardous waste is sent to a temporary buffer zone and is collected weekly.
 Metallic and electronic waste is sorted and sold for recycling.

 CERN implements waste reduction projects and awareness campaigns.
-The Organization’s main objective for waste management is to increase the current recycling rate, which was 59% in 2020.
+The Organization’s main objective for waste management is to increase the current recycling rate, which was 56% in 2018 and reached 69% in 2022.

 Managing radioactive waste